 \section{Introduction}

-Accurately determining the redshift distributions $n(z)$ of lens and source galaxy samples is crucial for correct interpretation of cosmological measurements of galaxy clustering and weak gravitational lensing \citep[see, e.g.,][]{Hurterer2006,photo-z-perf_cosmo, KIDS_redshift_dis, Stolzner_GaussianFitting}.
-The cost in time and money obtaining spectroscopic redshifts for every galaxy is impractical for the $>100$~million galaxies in present-day imaging surveys such as the Dark Energy Survey (DES). `Photometric redshifts' (photo-$z$'s, or PZ) can be estimated from multi-band photometry of each galaxy.
+Accurately determining the redshift distributions of lens and source galaxy samples is crucial for correct interpretation of cosmological measurements of galaxy clustering and weak gravitational lensing \citep[see, e.g.,][]{Hurterer2006,photo-z-perf_cosmo, KIDS_redshift_dis, Stolzner_GaussianFitting}.
+The cost in time and money obtaining spectroscopic redshifts for every galaxy is impractical for the $>100$~million galaxies in present-day imaging surveys such as the Dark Energy Survey (DES).

+`Photometric redshifts' (photo-$z$'s, or PZ) can be estimated from multi-band photometry of each galaxy.
 A wide range of photo-$z$ methods exist \citep[e.g.,][]{photo-z_HSC,Salvato_2019,Ilbert-EP11,Desprez-EP10}.
 The approach adapted by DES and other surveys \citep[][]{Wright_2020,Wright_2020b,3sdir, DESY3_MAGLIM_z,Campos2024} partitions the photometric space with self-organizing maps (SOMs), and calibrates each SOM `cell' with spectroscopic and/or many-band photometric redshifts, which enables careful quantification of various sources of uncertainty.
 Photometric methods are, however, inherently limited by color-redshift degeneracies, and by the lack of fully representative spectroscopic samples for both training and calibration \citep{Wright_2020,hartley20}.